akharb1192/Navigus_Project/README.md

 This application is developed in interest of scheduling of events of particular people for a common task so they can visualluy see other schedules and they don't collide with each other

+A working version of this application is deployed at https://navigusmaster.herokuapp.com/

 ## Getting Started

 Following are the details you need to run the project